BlunderingProgrammmer/lll_system_containerised_docker/README.md

 ## Overview

 This project is a multi-container application that integrates a Large Language Model (LLM) backend, a frontend user interface, and a prompt voice memory service.
-It is designed to provide an interactive playground where users can input prompts, receive generated responses from the LLM backend, and optionally listen to audio responses processed by the voice memory service.
+It is designed to provide an interactive playground where users can input prompts, receive generated responses from the LLM backend, and optionally listen to audio responses processed by the voice memory service

 ## Architecture